CasparCG/server/README.txt

    Using CasparCG Server on Windows 8 and Windows Vista is untested and is not recommended!

-3. An NVIDIA graphics card (GPU) capable of OpenGL 3.0 or higher is required!
+3. An NVIDIA graphics card (GPU) capable of OpenGL 3.0 or higher is strongly recommended!
-   Please check your card's capabilities at: http://en.wikipedia.org/wiki/Comparison_of_Nvidia_graphics_processing_units
+   Please check your card's capabilities at: http://en.wikipedia.org/wiki/Comparison_of_Nvidia_graphics_processing_units Make sure that you have the latest drivers installed: http://www.nvidia.com/Download/index.aspx?lang=en-us%20nVidia%20drivers

-   Experimental support for AMD/ATI cards has been added.
+   Experimental support for AMD/ATI cards has been added, but it has not been fully tested.

-Also make sure that you have the latest drivers installed: http://www.nvidia.com/Download/index.aspx?lang=en-us%20nVidia%20drivers

    Graphics cards from other manufacturers _may_ work but have not been tested!